kahngjoonkoh/pybithumb2/README.md

 ---
 Bithumb API 2.0 wrapper for Python environments using Pydantic models and the python typing library to enhance developer experience.

+## nNotes
+I am currently using locals() to supply my parameters.
+Hence the param names where 1 to 1 matched with the API despite the API having slight unmatches. e.g. convertingPriceUnit
+The API could ahve a single datetime format? v2.1.0 fUture update for 2.1.5
 ## Installation
 `pip install pybithumb2`